Killpit/konzek-devops-engineer-assignment/task1/readme.md

 - Test the application locally by using python3 main.py and opening a browser such as Chrome and writing localhost:3000 and getting a response
 - Test the application with unit testing to further validate the application is working Testing application is combined into another step as both of them cannot be tested independently from each other
+- Writing the systemd and deploying the application using systemd and ensuring it starts automatically on boot

 ### Setup virtual environment for Python